mattludwigs/johnny-cache/README.md

 ## How to use

 Johnny Cache basically accepts stringified JSON objects.
-There are three protocols of right now `SET_DB`, `SET`, and `GET`.
+There are three protocols as of right now `SET_DB`, `SET`, and `GET`.
 Be sure to buffer your stringified JSON before sending to Johnny.
 I will probably write a node module to handle talking to a Johnny Cache server to make this even easier.

 ### SET_DB